qt3uw/qt3softwaredocs/README.md

 The [GH repo provides full documentation](https://github.com/gadamc/qcsapphire).

-From that documentation, the following quick example shows the usage
+From that documentation, the following example shows one simple usage

 ```python
 import qcsapphire